4.80 from 10 votes

 • Use sea salt instead of kosher salt.

-• Add some dark chocolate chips or cacao nibs for a chocolate chip banana bread taste
+• Add dark chocolate chips or cacao nibs for a taste of chocolate chip banana bread.

 Substitute almond extract for the vanilla extract.